 Interest received (and taxable) is converted using the exchange rate at the time of payment.
-Interest paid (deductible in Schedule 4) is converted at the exchange rate applicable at the time of acquisition.
+Interest paid (deductible at line 22100 - Carrying charges and interest expenses) is converted at the exchange rate applicable at the time of acquisition.

 For the purpose of calculating the gain (loss), proceeds of disposition and related expenses are converted at the exchange rate at the time of disposition or maturity, as the case may be.
 Proceeds of disposition are reduced by the interest included in Canadian dollars.
 Finally, the initial cost is converted to the exchange rate at the time of acquisition.
 Adjusted cost base adjustments (such as interest paid) are converted at the exchange rate when they occur.